isomerpages/nlb-biblioasia/_holding-area/Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking.md

 [^22]: “The Hindoo Religious Ceremony.”

-[^23]: Hiltebeitel, The Cult of Draupadi Volume 1 Mythologies: From Gingee to Kurukshetra, 440–41.
+[^23]: Hiltebeitel, *The Cult of Draupadi Volume 1 Mythologies: From Gingee to Kurukshetra*, 440–41.

 [^24]: Balakrishnan, interview.

-[^25]: Lawrence A. Babb, Walking on Flowers in Singapore: A Hindu Festival Cycle Issues 26–34 (Singapore: Department of Sociology, National University of Singapore, 1974), 3.
+[^25]: Lawrence A. Babb, *Walking on Flowers in Singapore: A Hindu Festival Cycle Issues 26–34* (Singapore: Department of Sociology, National University of Singapore, 1974), 3.

 [^26]: Raffles Museum and Library, “Letter from William Farquhar to Lieutenant L.N.
-Hull,” L11: Letters to and from Raffles 111, no. 7 (December 1822): 63.
+Hull,” *L11: Letters to and from Raffles* 111, no. 7 (December 1822): 63.
 (From National Archives of Singapore)

-[^27]: Nalina Gopal, “A Sea of Change, An Ocean of Memories,” in Singapore Indian Heritage, ed.
+[^27]: Nalina Gopal, “A Sea of Change, An Ocean of Memories,” in *Singapore Indian Heritage*, ed.
 Rajesh Rai and A. Mani (Singapore: Indian Heritage Centre, 2017), 149.
 (From National Library, Singapore, call no. RSING 305.89141105957 SIN)

 [^28]: Babb, “Walking on Flowers in Singapore: A Hindu Festival,” 334.

 [^29]: Soundara Rajan, oral history interview by Kartini Lim Chiwen, 17 December 1987, transcript and MP3 audio, Reel/Disc 16 of 23, 30:09, National Archives of Singapore (accession no. 000845), 176–78.

 [^30]: H.T.
-Haughton, “Native Names of Streets in Singapore,” Journal of the Malaysian Branch of the Royal Asiatic Society 42, no. 1 (215) (July 1969): 205.
+Haughton, “Native Names of Streets in Singapore,” *Journal of the Malaysian Branch of the Royal Asiatic Society* 42, no. 1 (215) (July 1969): 205.
 (From JSTOR via NLB’s eResources website)

 [^31]:“Weird Ceremony.
 Strange Behaviour at A Hindu Festival.
 Fire-walking and Its Objects,” Straits Budget, 14 June 1906, 10.
 (From NewspaperSG)